folbricht/desync/README.md

 - `prune`        - remove unreferenced chunks from a local store.
 Use with caution, can lead to data loss.
 - `chunk-server` - start a chunk server that serves chunks via HTTP
 - `make`         - split a blob into chunks and create an index file
+- `mount-index`  - FUSE mount a blob index.
+Will make the blob available as single file inside the mountpoint.

 ### Options (not all apply to all commands)
 - `-s <store>` Location of the chunk store, can be local directory or a URL like ssh://hostname/path/to/store.
 Multiple stores can be specified, they'll be queried for chunks in the same order.
 The `verify`, `chop` and `make` commands only supports one, local store.